shackbarth/xtuple/docs/UBUNTU_SETUP.md

     Exec=sublime -n
     TargetEnvironment=Unity

-Save the file, right click on the Sublime icon in the launcher and select "Lock to Launcher."
+Right click on the Sublime icon in the launcher and select "Lock to Launcher."

 If you want to make Sublime the default editor for your files: